vsrinivas/fuchsia/docs/concepts/components/black_box_testing.md

 ## Motivation

-The black box testing framework enables an integration test with component manager to observe or influence the behavior of component manager without depending on its internal libraries.
+The black box testing framework enables an integration test to observe or influence the behavior of component manager without depending on its internal libraries.

 Creating dependencies on component manager's internal libraries is problematic for a number of reasons: